If you want to write online and start a business, but are confused about your niche, you’re in the right place.

 things you like to do on weekends like “I love to go on bike rides”, “I love to go hiking with my children”, “I read science-fiction”

-the things you love to learn more about: the kind of articles you read, YouTube videos you watch, or podcasts you listen to.
+the things you love to learn more about: the kind of articles and books you read, YouTube videos you watch, or podcasts you listen to

 Education